stefanyayala/Machine-Learning-Fundamentals/README.md

 # Machine-Learning-Projects

 Welcome to the **Machine Learning Projects Repository**!
 This repository contains various machine learning projects showcasing fundamental and advanced concepts in predictive modeling, classification, and data analysis.
 The projects included in this repository utilize a variety of datasets, algorithms, and evaluation techniques, offering a hands-on approach to understanding key principles of machine learning.
 Key topics:
-- Supervised learning (e.g., regression, classification)
+- Supervised learning
-- Unsupervised learning (e.g., clustering)
+- Unsupervised learning
 - Decision trees and classification models

 Below is an overview of the projects contained in this repository: